codeforanchorage/2015-Strategic-Plan/README.md

 * Storyteller: [YOUR NAME HERE!](mailto:codeforanchorage@gmail.com)

 ##What We Did in 2014
-### Collaboration and Applications
+#### Collaboration and Applications
-- BETA - Fishing Dipnet predictor [visualization](https://codeforanchorage.shinyapps.io/dipnet_app/) based on fish sonar counts and tides
+-BETA - Fishing Dipnet predictor [visualization](https://codeforanchorage.shinyapps.io/dipnet_app/) based on fish sonar counts and tides
--
+- Worked with the Muni to get the bus data in [GTFS and Google Maps.](http://www.adn.com/article/20140716/anchorages-people-mover-bus-routes-arrive-google-maps)
+- Gathered and set up a system for cleaning and organizing Anchorage area [trail data](http://codeforanchorage.org/trailstranscoder-mobilebrowser/) for developers to consume.
+- [Find Yourself in Kincaid Park](http://www.akappworks.com/) was created by a member and [consumes brigade data.](http://www.adn.com/article/20150106/find-yourself-sprawling-kincaid-park-new-free-app)
+- Deployed CfA [Balance](http://www.codeforamerica.org/apps/balance/) for Alaksa in [English](http://splash.codeforamerica.org/balance/english/ak/) and [Spanish.](http://splash.codeforamerica.org/balance/spanish/ak/)

 ##What We Want to Do This Year